RadPenguin/docker-rclone-sync/README.md

 --env CRON - cron schedule, defaults to hourly
---env DESTINATION - The destination on the rclone remote --env HEALTH_URL - monitoring service url to GET after a successful rclone command --env SOURCE - The local source directory
+--env DESTINATION - The destination on the rclone remote --env HEALTH_URL - monitoring service url to GET after a successful rclone command --env RCLONE_RC_URL - the URL that rclone rc is running on --env SOURCE - The local source directory
 --env TZ - the timezone to use for the cron and log.
 Defaults to `America/Edmonton`
 ```